 As a high standard productivity, we can reach up to 3g/l for mABs after cell line development.
 After process development, it can reach > 8 g/l.

 Whicht type of license do you offer?

 Within the cell line generation at trenzyme, a R&D license is already included and has not to be purchased.
 For any commercial application later on, a commercial license is needed.
-If you choose Celonic for further process development, the commercial license will be waived.

 Is a stability study being carried out?

 We can optionally offer a stability study and also a copy number determination, if desired.

 What additional service options are available for GMP production cell lines?

 We can additionally offer development of the Downstream Processing (DSP), protein purification from fed-batch production and a variety of protein analysis services (e.g. mass spectrometry, protein sequencing, HP-SEC) as well as metabolite analyses during fed-batch small scale production.

 What is the timeline for the development of CHOvolution® cell lines?

 Our express version takes 16-20 weeks and includes two rounds of fed-batch-screening.